ClaraEscorihuela/ecg_signal_processing/README.md

 The methodology goes as follows: The signal is denoised by a Butterworth passband filter.
 The next step is differentiation, followed by squaring and integration with a moving windows filter.
 The resulting signal contains information about the slope and the duration of the QRS complex, therefore, as fig 5 in [1] shows, finding its raising intervals allows us to identify the QRS complexes.
 Because of physiological reasons, the minimum time for a valid QRS complex is 0.06s, moreover, there should be a 0.2s refractory period before the next one can occur.
 Finally, the Q, R, and S peaks are detected in each complex by selecting the local maximum and the two local minimums.
 The methods section presents a detailed explanation of the designed algorithm [1].

 To evaluate its performance the number of QRS complexes detected in each signal has been compared to the number of QRS complexes detected while applying the neurokit2 library.
 The neurokit2 library allows to process ECG signals and detects the T, QRS, and P segments as well as their onset and offset points: (https://neuropsychology.github.io/NeuroKit/.)
 The overall performance of the algorithm shows a mean error of -3.96 +- 20.04, and an absolute error of 5.93 +- 19.24 respectively while comparing the detected peaks by eq.
-1:
+1 and eq.2:

-mean error = (R peaks detected by designed algorithm - R peaks detected by neurokit2 library)/number of ECG (eq.1) absolute mean error = |(R peaks detected by designed algorithm - R peaks detected by neurokit2 library)|/number of ECG signals (eq.1)
+mean error = (R peaks detected by designed algorithm - R peaks detected by neurokit2 library)/number of ECG (eq.1)

+absolute mean error = |(R peaks detected by designed algorithm - R peaks detected by neurokit2 library)|/number of ECG signals (eq.1)

 ### Implementation